6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 5. Cactus

 Cactus pair perfectly with snake plants in pots as they will love a 4 week dry spell followed by deep watering.
 They love free draining soil and will be happy in cactus soil or a free draining premium potting soil.
-Both snake plant and cactus are hardy, need little fertilizer and can tolerate full sun.
+Both snake plants and cactus are hardy, need little fertilizer and can tolerate full sun.
+Cactus are attractive plants that enjoy bright light position.

 6. Succulents